Two different breeds, similar names

 The Olde English Bulldogge Story

 David Leavitt, an English Bulldog breeder in Pennsylvania, became frustrated with the breed's declining health in the 1970s.
-English Bulldogs of the era had escalating BOAS rates, increasing C-section dependence, and shortening lifespans.
-Leavitt wanted to recreate a healthier version of the original 18th and 19th century bull-baiting bulldogs.
+English Bulldogs of the era had rising BOAS rates, increasing C-section dependence, and shortening lifespans.
+Leavitt wanted to recreate a healthier version of the 18th and 19th century bull-baiting bulldog.

-The result: a dog that looks similar to an English Bulldog but with measurably better health outcomes.
+The result is a dog that looks similar to an English Bulldog but, according to breed-club reports, has measurably better health outcomes.
 The breed is not fully non-brachycephalic.
-It still has shortened snouts and benefits from heat management.
-But the medical burden is dramatically lower than English Bulldog.
+It still has a shortened snout and benefits from heat management.
+Even so, the medical burden is generally lower than in the English Bulldog.
+The AVMA brachycephalic health resource and the AKC Bulldog breed profile together give a useful baseline for comparison.

 Browse adoptable Bulldogs in Calgary